OleksiiDesiatnichenko/UIoC/README.md

 # UIoC Container

-The UIoC is a simple, lightweight inversion of control dependency injection container with basic functionality predicted behavior for the .NET Framework.
+The UIoC is a simple and lightweight inversion of control dependency injection container with basic functionality and predicted behavior for the .NET Framework.

 ## Installation